Taliban orders all women to cover face in public in latest decree

 The Taliban government has faced pushback from the west for implementing regressive rules

-Taliban on Saturday ordered all Aghan women to wear an all-covering burqa in public that veils their faces, in one of the harshes attacks on women's rights since wresting power last year.
+The Taliban on Saturday ordered all Afghan women to wear an all-covering burqa in public that veils their faces, in one of the harshest attacks on women's rights since wresting power last year.

 The decree from the group's supreme leader Hibatullah Akhundzada comes amid an aggressive effort by the Islamist government to clip women’s authority in public.

-A Taliban spokesperson at a press conference in Kabul said that a woman's father or closest male relative would be visited and eventually imprisoned or fired from government jobs if she is in violation of the new rule.
+A Taliban spokesperson at a press conference in Kabul said that a woman’s father or closest male relative would be visited and eventually imprisoned or fired from government jobs if she was found to be in violation of the new rule.

-According to the group, an ideal face covering was the all-encompassing blue burqa.
+According to the group, an ideal face covering was the all-encompassing blue burqa (chadori), which is “part of our tradition and is respectful”.

+“Those women who are not too old or young must cover their face, except the eyes, as per Sharia directives, in order to avoid provocation when meeting men who are not mahram [adult close male relatives],” the diktat said, as quoted by AFP.

+“We want our sisters to live with dignity and safety,” said Khalid Hanafi, acting minister for the group’s ministry of vice and virtue.

+The decree added that if women have no important work outside they should remain at home.
+“Islamic principles and Islamic ideology are more important to us than anything else,” Mr Hanafi said.

+Although many women in Afghanistan tend to wear the Islamic headscarf or hijab, they don’t necessarily cover their faces in public.

-Earlier this month the Taliban stopped issuing driving licences to women in Kabul and other provinces, local media reported citing verbal orders.
+Earlier this month the Taliban stopped issuing driving licences to women in Kabul and other provinces, local media reported, citing verbal orders.

 Notorious for their oppression of women during their first regime between 1996 and 2001, the Taliban had projected themselves to be more accepting of women’s free will after taking over the country in August 2021.